PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah didn't ask anymore questions.
 They came to a large arch in a formation of granite.
 In the arch was a huge door flanked by gigantic torches.
 Samga did not knock, but opened the door and held it, waiting for Asarah to walk through.

-# 27 -- Wizard vs. Asarah -- 1334

-As Asarh entered the room, Samga said, "Master, I have brought the girl."
+When she did, Samga said, "Master, I have brought the girl."

 From behind his desk, Dimsbury shot a foul look across the room.
 Banishing her tattered appearance from her mind, Asarah smiled.
 She had come a long way since her her girlish days.
 The endless toil of keeping an Inn had cut lines into her face, more from laugher than from frowns, but they betrayed her age..
 But she was still very attractive.
 In some ways, more attractive than she had been as a girl.
 She hoped that his would be enough.